emilythestrangee/myDFIR_SOC/Day 26 - Investigate SSH Brute Force Attack.md

     - Search for successful login attempts using keywords like `accepted`.
     - Ensure correct capitalization in queries.
-    - Example: No successful logins found within the last 30 days.
+    - No successful logins found within the last 30 days.

 4. **What Activity Occurred After Successful Logins?**:

     - If there were successful logins, investigate subsequent activities.